+You’d think being a political animal of sorts, election season would be my favorite time of year.
+It’s not.
+I hate elections.
 I hate the crappy, predictable radio ads (above all else).
 I know, they do it because it works.
 Well, not really, but I’m not going to give a free marketing statistics lesson here.
 (No one has any idea if the campaign formula works, because no body ever tries anything different.

 Answer this question on paper without looking up the answer: Q: Which kills more people: guns or diabetes?
 Here’s what your brain is doing.
 It’s searching your memory for mentions of the keywords: “guns,” “diabetes,” and “kill.”
 For most of us, one of the variables—guns or diabetes—carries a significantly heavier emotional weighting than the other.
 A paid-up-for-life member of the NRA might attach powerful positive emotions to “guns.”
 The parent of a child who died of complications of diabetes will attach high negative emotions to “diabetes.